marctalary/xFeatureTest/README.md

     }
 }
 ```
-A more application familiar version of Dependency is implemented for this framework by using `Host.CreateDefaultBuilder()` (you can also pass in your own `IHostBuilder`).
+A more familiar approach to Dependency Injection is implemented for this framework by using `Host.CreateDefaultBuilder()` (you can also pass in your own `IHostBuilder`).
 This means that there is automatically support for `appsettings.json` and other standard utilities.

 ## Getting Started
 1. Install the standard Nuget package into your xunit test project.